 Crime prevention starts with you!

-The following actions can help make you a less desirable target for crime:
+Taking some or all of the following steps can help make you a less desirable target for criminals:

 - Lock your doors and windows, even when you are home